 People are expected to avoid obvious hazards and take basic steps to protect themselves.
 So, your lawyer will most likely need to prove that you had no way of knowing about the hazard in question, or that it was not well-marked or obvious.

-A good slip and fall accident lawyer will know exactly what to prove and how to prove it—but you need to act as quickly as possible.
+A good slip and fall accident lawyer in Acworth will know exactly what to prove and how to prove it—but you need to act as quickly as possible.
 After a fall, businesses will work to remove hazards and dispose of evidence.
-The sooner your start the claims process, the more likely you will be able to get the money you deserve.
+The sooner you start the claims process, the more likely you will be able to get the money you deserve.

 For a free legal consultation with a slip and fall accidents lawyer serving Acworth, call 404-400-4000

 How Long Do I Have to File a Personal Injury Claim in Georgia?

 It is in your best interest to file as soon as possible after your accident.
 This isn’t just for the statute of limitations, which is two years, according to Ga.
 Code § 9-3-33.
 If we can show that you were injured and the property owner did not repair the hazard afterward, that’s powerful evidence.